sighupio/furyctl/README.md

 <!-- markdownlint-eable MD033 -->

 <!-- <KFD-DOCS> -->

+> We are in the process of rewriting `furyctl` from the ground up.
+The new version is called `furyctl-ng` and is currently in `alpha` status, and will be released starting from version `v0.25.0-alpha.1`.
+The former version of `furyctl` will be enter 'bugfix only' maintenance until the new version is stable enough to replace it, and it will live under the old `v0.1x` branches.

 `furyctl` is the command line companion for the Kubernetes Fury Distribution to manage the **full lifecycle** of your Kubernetes Fury clusters.
 <br/>